 The idea that the universe is expanding is of recent origin.
-All the early cosmologies were essentially stationary and even Einstein whose theory of relativity is the basis for almost all modern developments in cosmology, found it natural to suggest a static model of the universe.
-However there is a very grave difficulty associated with a static model such as Einstein's which is supposed to have existed for an infinite time.
+All the early cosmologies were essentially stationary and even Einstein whose theory of relativity is the basis for almost all modern developments in cosmology, found it natural to suggest a static sodel of the universe.
+Mowever there is a very grave difficulty associated with a static model such as Einstein's which is supposed to have existed for an infinite time.
 For, if the stars had been radiating energy at their present rates for an infinite time, they would have needed an infinite sup ly of energy.
 Further, the flux of radiation now would be infinite.
-Alternatively, if they had only a limited supply of energy, the whole universe would by now have reached thermal equilibrium union is certainly not the case.
+Alternatively, if they had only a limited supply of energy, the whole universe would by now have reached thermal equilibrium which is certainly not the case.
 This difficulty was noticed by Olbers who however was not able to suggest any solution.
-The discov ry of the recession of the nebulae by Mub le led to the abundonment of static models in favour of ones which were expanding.
+The discov ry of the recession of the nebulae by Mubble led to the abandonment of static models in favour of ones which were expanding.

-may have expanded from a highly dense state a finite time tgo (the so-c lied 'big-bong' model); another is that the present expansion may have been preceded by a contraction which, in

-'bouncing' or oscillating model), however, this model suffers from the same difficulties over entropy as the static codel; finally it is possible that the expansion may have been proceeding at much the same rate for an infinite time.
+may have expanded from a highly dense state a finite time ago (the so-colled 'big-bong' model); another is that the present expansion may have been preceded by a contraction which, in its turn may have been preceded by another expansion (the bouncing' or oscillating model), however, this model suffers from the same difficulties over entropy as the static model; finally it is possible that the expansion may have been proceeding at much the same rate for an infinite time.
 It is then necessary to postulate some form of continual creation of matter in order to prevent the expansion from reducing the density to zero.
 This leads to the 'steady-state' model which although expanding presents the same appearance at all times.

-the early cosmologies naturally placed man at or near the centre of the universe, but, since the time of operatous we have been demoted to a medium sized planet going round a medium sized star somewhere near the edge of a fairly average galaxy.
+the early cosmologies naturally placed man at or near the centre of the universe, but, since the time of operatous we have been demoted to a medium sized planet going round a medium sized star somewhere near the edge of a fairly average calaxy.
 We are now so humble that we would not claim to occupy any special position.
 However observations seem to indicate that sithin experimental error (which is fairly high) galaxies have a spatially isotropic distribution around us.
 As we are not claiming any special position the distribution must be isotropic about every point.
-This implies that the distribution can be spatially homogeneous as well as isotropic.
+This implies that the distribution was be spatially homogeneous as well as isotropic.
 Of course this homogeneity and isotropy held only on a large scale, locally there are considerable departures from both.